abejfehr/abejfehr.github.io/_posts/2014-09-14-programming-a-sudoku-solver.md

 ## `is` and `is not`

-As a side note before anyone yells at me, I've used `is` and `is not` operators for all of the equality checking in my code for efficiency purposes.
+As a side note, I've used `is` and `is not` operators for all of the equality checking in my code for efficiency purposes.

 This only works because all of the values which I'm checking fall in the range of `-5` and `256`, which are stored as references so they're comparable.